preciofishbone/OmniaDocsG2/blocks/community-rollup/index.rst

 + **Scope**: You can choose to rollup all public communities, all communities the logged in user follows, or to display the last community the user visited.
 + **Only Current Business Profile**: If only communities from this Business Profile should be listed, select this option (default).
-+ **Site Template**:
++ **Site Template**: Select template here.
 + **Run Query On Load**: Decide if the query should be run on load, so the list is filled with communities, or not.
 If a list is very long it can be a good idea to add a search box, and to deselect this option.
-You add a search box under Filter UI, see below.
+You add a search box under Filter, see below.

 Display
 --------
-Here yopu can select List View or Card View.
+Here ypu can select List View or Card View.

 .. image:: community-rollup-settings-display.png